Did Gwen Stefani Quit #TheVoice?

 Gwen Stefani first joined The Voice during the series’ 7th season and continued to appear on the show during its 9th season as she alternated installments with Christina Aguilera.
 At the time, Stefani and Shelton began dating and during Season 10, despite Stefani not being included as a coach, she and her country singer boyfriend took to the stage to debut their duet, “Go Ahead And Break My Heart.”

-Gwen Stefani was expected to return to The Voice for its 11th season but ultimately, it was announced that Miley Cyrus and Alicia Keys would be featured alongside Levine and Shelton.
+Gwen Stefani was expected to return to The Voice for its 11th season, but ultimately, it was announced that Miley Cyrus and Alicia Keys would be featured alongside Levine and Shelton.
 Meanwhile, Stefani, who released her latest album in early 2016, began touring the United States.

 As Gwen Stefani tended to her tour and Shelton continued his role on The Voice, their relationship faced rumors of engagements and pregnancies.
 However, when it comes to the couple’s personal life, they appear to be happy with their relationship as is.